wendwarge/Fab-Academy-2018/computer-controlled_cutting.md

 **Group Assignment:** Instead of doing the basic 'comb' test, I usually recommend this ['snapfit'](https://tltl.stanford.edu/project/universal-snap-fit) joint.
 Or starting with the comb and then moving on to this one.

+We can make the group project that they design a giant pressfit kit together, and then make individual parametric patterns to cut within each object.
+These can then be put together as screens to divide up spaces in the lab, or used by new groups in the Lab as part of introductory activities.

 ## Vinyl Cutting

 **Include Pre Academy documentation:** Make a vinyl sticker in Inkscape.
 Print it using Fab Modules.